 Delivery of the plasmid vectors into cultured HEK cells, mES and hFNS cells were performed by nucleofection using standard procedures recommended by the manufacturer (Amaxa, GmBH).
-These cell lines were transfected with a variety of programmes and presence of expression confirmed transgene bv immunohistochemistry and western blotting and the most efficient transfection parameters were deduced for mES and hFNS cells.
+These cell lines were transfected with a variety of programmes and the presence of transgene expression was confirmed by immunohistochemistry and western blotting and the most efficient transfection parameters were deduced for mES and hFNS cells.
 In the case of mES cells, transfected cells were selected for G418 resistance for 2 weeks and cell lines with stable transgene expression were amplified prior to differentiation.
 They were also checked for continued expression of pluripotency markers prior to differentiation.
 In the case of human foetal neural stem cells, transient transfection followed by terminal differentiation was performed without the use of G418.